-So how can elementary school kids develop a critical thinking mindset?
+So how can young kids develop a critical thinking mindset?
 Part of the answer lies in trust.

 There must be a certain amount of trust in kids being able to figure it out for themselves.
 In other words, it has to come from within.
 The best way to develop critical thinking skills in elementary students is to teach the process explicitly.
 If they do it day in and day out, it will become a habit.
 After all, the critical thinking mindset is a mindset of independence.

 We can offer students many opportunities to develop and use these skills, like requiring them to explain how they come to conclusions.
 Here are some concrete ways that you can do it in your classroom.